simeononsecurity/simeononsecurity.ch/content/guides/mastering-windows-cmd-scripting-advanced-ideas/index.en.md

 ## Conclusion

 In this article, we explored advanced concepts within Windows CMD scripting, including the use of `tasklist` for process monitoring, running processes in the background using the `&` symbol, and achieving process detachment with the `start` command.
-By harnessing these techniques, you can elevate your system administration skills, enhance troubleshooting efficiency, and streamline automation processes.
+By use these techniques, you can elevate your system administration skills, enhance troubleshooting efficiency, and simplify automation processes.
 As the cybersecurity landscape evolves, a solid grasp of these CMD concepts is indispensable for any IT professional.

 ## References